 Accidents happen.
 Using incidents as a learning opportunity by quickly addressing and investigating issues helps identify opportunities for the improvement of employees and equipment.
 Doing so also reinforces your organization’s commitment to safety and transparency.

 Tracking employees with multiple incidents will also provide insight into whether an employee is intentionally creating accidents to collect workers’ compensation or may be in need of additional training.

 Clearly defining acceptable use of company vehicles on personal time guides employee behavior.
 Widely known expectations also provide framework for repercussions should an incident occur outside the acceptable use policy.

 Establishing a proactive fleet safety program which stresses safety awareness and accident prevention is much more manageable than processing workers’ compensation claims and paying death benefits for incidents after the fact.

-At Acrisure, we specialize in developing tailored solutions to provide our clients peace of mind and protect their company’s assets.
+At Acrisure, we specialize in developing tailored business insurance solutions to provide our clients peace of mind and protect their company’s assets.
 Fleet safety programs are no exception.
 Contact us to work with one of our team members to evaluate your current program and learn how we can suggest improvements to reduce your risk and related workers’ compensation claims.